AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 Clicking edit button against a component in the sidebar selects the component in Canvas, and lets you style the component using options in the sidebar.

 Certain components like text box, numeric box, radio button, and check box are categorized under generic components like Field.
 For example, you want to customize styling of radio buttons.
-To select radio buttons for styling, select **Field &gt; Widget &gt; Radio Button**.
+To select radio buttons for styling, select **[!UICONTROL Field]** &gt; **[!UICONTROL Widget]** &gt; **[!UICONTROL Radio Button]**.

-Click **EXPAND ALL** in the sidebar to view, select, and style categorized components that are not visible upfront.
+Click **[!UICONTROL EXPAND ALL]** in the sidebar to view, select, and style categorized components that are not visible upfront.

 ### Styling panel layouts {#styling-panel-layouts-br}

-Themes in AEM Forms support styling of elements in the layout of panels in your forms and interactive communications.
+Themes in AEM Forms support styling of elements in the layout of panels in your forms <!-- and  interactive communications -->.
 Styling of elements in out-of-the-box layouts and custom layouts is supported.

 Out-of-the-box panels include: